dr563105/blog/_pages/about.md

 ideologies and mentality to achieve goals with perfection.

 I'm interested in bringing the power of machine learning to fields such as sports and see how much impact it could have.
-I like to analyse *event data* from soccer and make my own derivation on the performance of a team and players.
+Presently, I analyse *event data* from soccer after weekend matches.
+I hope to publish a few here as posts in the next weeks.

 At the moment I'm learning about *tracking data* and participating in the [NFL Health & Safety](https://www.kaggle.com/c/nfl-health-and-safety-helmet-assignment/overview) kaggle competition.